aeternity/aepp-sdk-js/docs/guides/contracts.md

 Note:

+- Deployment is only possible if the contract instance was initialized by providing sourcecode or bytecode.
 - The `init` entrypoint is a special function which is only called once for deployment, initializes the contract's state and doesn't require the `stateful` declaration.
 - In Sophia all `public functions` are called `entrypoints` and need to be declared as `stateful` if they should produce changes to the state of the smart contract, see `increment(value: int)`.